 Presettings on the print server (administrators only)

-The following settings can be configured in the server’s printers folder or Print Management for all shared printer objects which use TP Output Gateway as their driver; as such they affect all printers which will be connected to a user session on a terminal server, virtual desktop or workstation (= desktop session).
+The following settings can be configured in the server’s printers folder or Print Management for all shared printer objects which use TP Output Gateway as their driver; as such they affect all printers which will be connected to a user session on a remote desktop or workstation (= desktop session).

 - Select for example File→ Properties→ Device Setup for an Output Gateway object in the server’s printers folder or Print Management.